 4. Strategies for dealing with bullying

-When a teacher or other adult is either made aware or obseves that bullying is taking place he or she should intervene or respond immediately.
-The appropriate Head of School or Assistant Head of School should be informed as soon as possible.
+When a teacher or other adult is either made aware or observes that bullying is taking place he or she should intervene or respond immediately.
+Incidents should be recorded on SIMS, including steps taken to address issues and the appropriate Pastoral Leader or Head of School should be informed as soon as possible.

 - Listen carefully to all accounts (several people saying the same does not necessarily mean that they are telling the truth).

 - Adopt a problem solving approach which moves pupils on from justifying themselves.

 - Follow up repeatedly, checking bullying has not resumed.

 - Befriending involves assigning selected student volunteers to befriend peers.